Article Translations: (Spanish)

 The doctor also might do tests to see if the spermatic cord is twisted, including:

-- : High-frequency waves are used to make an image of the testicle and check blood flow.
+- Ultrasound: High-frequency waves are used to make an image of the testicle and check blood flow.

-- or blood tests: These can help determine whether symptoms are being caused by an infection instead of a torsion.
+- Urine tests or blood tests: These can help determine whether symptoms are being caused by an infection instead of a torsion.

-Sometimes, a doctor will have to perform surgery to make a diagnosis of testicular torsion.
-Other times, when the physical exam clearly points to a torsion, the doctor will perform emergency surgery without any other testing in order to save the testicle.
+Sometimes, a doctor will have to do surgery to make a diagnosis of testicular torsion.
+Other times, when the physical exam clearly points to a torsion, the doctor will do emergency surgery without any other testing in order to save the testicle.

 Saving a testicle becomes more difficult the longer the spermatic cord stays twisted.
 The degree of twisting (whether it's one entire revolution or several) determines how quickly the testicle will become damaged.
 As a general rule: